 Day 2: Bodø - Moskenes - Å i Lofoten - Ramberg

 After having breakfast at the hotel in Bodø, which by the way cost extra, we went to the ferry pier with our luggage.
-It was just a short walk, and after some waiting we could get on the ferry and buy the ticket for around 20 € just at the entrance to the ferry.
+It was just a short walk, and after some waiting, we could get on the ferry and buy the ticket for around 20 € only at the entrance to the ferry.
 The ferry connects Bodø with Moskenes on the Lofoten, and the trip took about three and a half hours.
-It was a nice trip.
-The ocean was calm and the sun was shining, and some people even used the chance for sunbathing, as we could sit on deck outside.
+It was a beautiful trip.
+The ocean was calm, and the sun was shining, and some people even used the chance for sunbathing, as we could sit on the deck outside.
 After some time we saw the impressive mountains of the Lofoten.

 It was just a short ride from the ferry pier to Å i Lofoten and in Å we could easily walk to our room that we had booked - a "Rorbu", that was located directly at the water.
 The Rorbu from Feskarbrygga was just a dream.
-We had the room "Hovedsmann" and it had a huge living room with kitchen, bathroom and bedroom and we could sit outside.
-But more important was the atmosphere of the room and the house itself as well the location at the water and the little harbor, looking up the huge mountains.
-We loved it - it turned out to be the favorite accommodation of our whole journey!
+We had the room "Hovedsmann", and it had a huge living room with kitchen, bathroom and bedroom and we could sit outside.
+But more important was the atmosphere of the place and the house itself as well the location at the water and the little harbour, looking up the huge mountains.
+We loved it - it turned out to be the favourite accommodation of our whole journey!